Titantek/ada-outlier-datastory/content.md

 **All credits of the characters goes to the original movie Back To The Future, Universal Pictures**

-All credits to the images used belongs to us, produced by Gabrielle Blouvac
+All credits to the images used belong to us, produced by Gabrielle Blouvac.

 # Team